 - a) To increase current cultivation capacity through completion of a Phase IV expansion estimated at approximately 9,000 square feet of additional space in a separate facility to be leased in order to add more cultivation rooms. - b) To enter into services agreements with licensed cannabis producers, wherein New Gen will operate the location using its standard operating procedures, improve operational performance, increase revenues and profitability of the operation, and share in the gross revenues from the customer.
 New Gen intends to target contracts in Nevada, California, Oklahoma, Florida, and Louisiana over the following twelve months.
 New Gen may operate the cultivation, extraction, and/or dispensary operations in consideration of a service fee.
 Depending on the terms of the service agreement, the product to be sold by the customer may bear the VAPEN brand.
-New Gen may be required to invest in equipment necessary to advance the expansion.
-The result is that New Gen will expand its geographic footprint using its existing infrastructure, thereby dispensing with the need to invest significant funds in building a physical plant or acquiring licenses that would be typically required to operate.
+New Gen will expand its geographic footprint using its existing infrastructure, thereby dispensing with the need to invest significant funds in building a physical plant or acquiring licenses that would be typically required to operate.
 The capital necessary to accomplish this objective will be minimal. and related only to the cost of marketing the service to potential customers.
 New Gen has allocated approximately \$500,000 for this purpose in its capital resource requirements.